froggyos/froggyos.github.io/versions/1.9/README.md

 * There's some weird stuff going on with `append`.
 Fix later.
 * something with `outc`? idk
 * `str` variables dont require quotes. make them required
-* the loading spinner goes ZOOMING????
+* the loading spinner slows down with consecutive saves of a long file
 ### Fixed
 * the first line of the macro was not being read
     * because it was assumed the first line was defining the alias, it was just discarded